edm00se/blog/_posts/2015-08-31-something-i-overheard-at-mwlug.md

 ---

 #### Intro
 This is a quick post, covering something I overheard while at MWLUG and comes back to some application architectural principles which I have a bit of a passion for.
-Read on at your own peril :wink:
+Read on at your own peril 😉

 [Update]
 I added a bit from a tweet by Tony McGuckin about the XPages runtime's components.